Anti-BDS laws: Related cases

-These cases aren't about anti-BDS laws per se, but about various boycotts targeting Israel.
+These cases are not about anti-BDS laws per se, but about various boycotts targeting Israel.

 Olympia Food Co-op lawsuit

-In July 2010, the Board of Directors of the Olympia Food Co-op (OFC) decided to institute a boycott of Israeli goods.
-On March 11, 2011, StandWithUs and Akiva Tor, the Israeli Consul General to the Pacific Northwest, met with five members of the co-op and their attorney.
+In July 2010, the board of directors of the Olympia Food Co-op (OFC) decided to institute a boycott of Israeli goods.
+On 11 March 2011, StandWithUs and Akiva Tor, the Israeli Consul General to the Pacific Northwest, met with five members of the co-op and their attorney.
 Around the same time, four of those five co-op members appeared in a video produced by StandWithUs, describing the negative impact they felt the boycott had had on the co-op.
 Six months later the five members sued the co-op in a case known as Davis, et al., v.
 Cox, et al. arguing that the board had acted beyond their scope of their authority and breached their fiduciary duties.
 The defendants were aided by the Center for Constitutional Rights and the plaintiffs by StandWithUs.

 The Court ruled in 2012 that the lawsuit was an illegal Strategic Lawsuit Against Public Participation (SLAPP) and ordered the five co-op members to pay the 16 defendants $10,000 each under Washington's anti-SLAPP statute as well as other legal fees.
-The five plaintiffs appealed the decision to the Washington State Court of Appeals which on April 7, 2014, upheld the ruling of the lower court.
+The five plaintiffs appealed the decision to the Washington State Court of Appeals which on 7 April 2014, upheld the ruling of the lower court.
 It also upheld the constitutionality of Washington's anti-SLAPP law, which the plaintiffs had challenged.

 In 2015, Washington Supreme Court struck down the anti-SLAPP law which meant that the case could be reopened.
-But at that point, the plaintiffs had abandoned the case and the litigation was ended on March 9, 2018.
+But at that point, the plaintiffs had abandoned the case and the litigation was ended on 9 March 2018.

 American Studies Association boycott lawsuit

 The American Studies Association (ASA) joined the academic boycott of Israel in 2013 and in 2016 it was sued by four ASA members represented by Kenneth L. Marcus of the Brandeis Center and Jerome Marcus of the Israeli think tank Kohelet Policy Forum.
 The lawsuit alleged that the boycott fell outside the scope of the ASA's corporate charter and stated mission, a type of legal argument known as ultra vires.

 The lawsuit was dismissed in 2019 when the judge ruled that plaintiffs lacked standing.
-A second, related case filed in the state of New York was previously dismissed for "[demonstrating] neither injury nor standing to sue."
+A second, related case filed in the state of New York was previously dismissed for "[demonstrating] neither injury nor standing to sue".

 Anti-BDS laws by state

+Alaska

+On 19 February 2024, Alaska Governor Mike Dunleavy issued an administrative order stating that all state contracts must include a clause that "the support or participation of a boycott of Israel shall be grounds for termination of the contract".

 Alabama

-In 2016, SB 81 was signed into law, prohibiting public entities from contracting with business or non-profit organizations that participates in "discriminatory" boycotts or boycotts with Alabama enjoys open trade.
+In 2016, SB 81 was signed into law, prohibiting public entities from contracting with business or non-profit organizations that participate in "discriminatory" boycotts or boycotts with Alabama enjoys open trade.
 The bill was sponsored by Republican Senator Arthur Orr.